UB-Mannheim/PalMA/README.md

 Some viewer programs want to write their configuration data.
 This requires write access for www-data in directory ~www-data (typically /var/www).

-Debian packages: feh libjs-jquery php5-curl php5-gd php5-intl.
+Debian packages: feh libjs-jquery php5-curl php5-gd php5-intl wmctrl xdotool.

  # Activate javascript for Apache.
  $ a2enconf javascript-common